pymedphys/pymedphys/README.md

 ## Installation

-This package is available on pypi at https://pypi.org/project/pymedphys/.
+This package is available on pypi at <https://pypi.org/project/pymedphys/> and GitHub at <https://github.com/CCA-Physics/pymedphys>.

 Install this package by running the following: